-The SGDP public project is not available for AWS EU and GCP
+The SGDP public project is not available for AWS EU

 The Simons Genome Diversity Project (SGDP) public project contains large Open Access files from the SGDP dataset which you can use on the Seven Bridges Platform.

 The SGDP dataset is made possible by the Simons Foundation.
 The dataset contains complete genome sequences from more than one hundred diverse human populations.
 It is the largest dataset of diverse, high quality human genome sequences ever reported.
 To represent as much anthropological, linguistic, and cultural diversity as possible, the dataset includes many deeply divergent human populations that are not well-represented in other datasets.

 The SGDP public project contains Open Access whole genome sequencing data for 279 samples.

 You don't need special access or authorization status to use the data in this project.
 In fact, any data you copy from this public project into your own projects will not count towards your storage.